python/cpython/Doc/faq/programming.rst

 The ``array`` module also provides methods for creating arrays of fixed types with compact representations, but they are slower to index than lists.
-Also note that the Numeric extensions and others define array-like structures with various characteristics as well.
+Also note that NumPy and other third party packages define array-like structures with various characteristics as well.

 To get Lisp-style linked lists, you can emulate cons cells using tuples::